bottlenoselabs/c2cs/docs/README.md

 dotnet tool install c2cs --global --add-source https://www.myget.org/F/bottlenoselabs/api/v3/index.json --version "*-*"
 ```

-For a specific pre-release, including a specific pull-request or the latest Git commit of the `main` branch see: https://www.myget.org/feed/bottlenoselabs/package/nuget/C2CS
+For a specific pre-release, including a specific pull-request or the latest Git commit of the `main` branch, see: https://www.myget.org/feed/bottlenoselabs/package/nuget/C2CS

 ## How to use